Turkey in NATO: Balkan Pact

 The formation of the Balkan Pact (1953) in 1954 by Turkey, Greece and Yugoslavia was initially objected to by Italy, who demanded that NATO be consulted, before other NATO members make new military agreements with Non-NATO countries.
 But the other members did not see this as necessary and the agreement was signed in Bled, in present-day Slovenia in August 1954.

 Relations with NATO member states

 Greece

 Greece and Turkey entered the coalition together in 1952.
 Over the Cyprus dispute with Turkey, Greece's involvement in NATO diminished gradually, as in 1964 Greece withdrew troops, and in 1974, the year of the Turkish invasion of Cyprus, it also withdrew from the military wing of NATO deeming it not worthy to exist if it could not find a solution to this conflict.
 In 1980 Greece returned.
 Turkey later saw allowing this to happen as a mistake, as Erdogan accused Greece of giving refuge to "terrorists".

+Despite both being NATO members, Greece and Turkey have repeatedly clashed over maritime boundaries, airspace violations, energy exploration rights in the Eastern Mediterranean, and sovereignty claims in the Aegean Sea, with periodic crises bringing the two nations to the brink of military confrontation, most recently in 2020.
+Analysts have warned that unresolved Greek-Turkish tensions have the potential to disrupt NATO unity.

+Relations began to thaw following the devastating February 2023 earthquakes in Turkey, when Greece was among the first countries to offer assistance.
+After both leaders secured re-election in mid-2023, Mitsotakis and Erdoğan met on the sidelines of the NATO summit in Vilnius in July 2023 and agreed to resume talks and confidence-building measures, hailing a new "positive climate".
+On 7 December 2023, Erdoğan visited Athens — his first such visit in six years — where the two sides signed fifteen bilateral agreements including the Athens Declaration, a nonbinding political document committing both countries to fostering good neighbourly relations.
+Mitsotakis visited Ankara in May 2024 for further talks, and the two sides have continued diplomatic engagement since.

+In April 2025, Greece and Turkey concluded a fresh round of bilateral military confidence-building measure (CBM) talks in Thessaloniki, involving senior diplomats, military officers, and defence officials.
+The delegations reviewed existing CBMs and agreed on a roadmap for 2026, covering areas such as military-to-military contacts, direct communication lines between ministers, joint disaster response exercises, and environmental cooperation.